 All the parties are saying that order can be restored only by disarming the population.
 The governments of all the major powers agree with this.

 As long as the poor population remains mobilized and armed, the future remains open.
 But even to keep the weapons require a political will and an organization.
-A popular insurrection which does not go forward consciously towards the exercise of power by the armed population can only go backwards sooner or later.
+A popular insurrection which does not go forward consciously toward the exercise of power by the armed population can only go backward sooner or later.

 There have been several reports of people showing their kalashnikovs, saying proudly that now they are in power.
 Unfortunately this reflects only one aspect of reality, while at the same time reflecting many illusions.